rblack42/Blog/content/2017/08/21/MoreDentalWork.rst

 then, I noticed that the TV was on, and there was a pair of shoes by the bed.

-Seems this guy did not check out, and the cleaning crew declared the room ready when it reall was not.
+Seems this guy did not check out, and the cleaning crew declared the room ready when it really was not.
 We beat a hasty retreat from the room, and went back to the desk to discuss this situation.
-I promised not to use any colorfull language when we got there.
+I promised not to use any colorful language when we got there.
 They gave us a new room as far from that one as possible, at the top of the building.
 Everything was fine after that!